 Whatever the case may be, this is a chance for you to reach the buyer when they are closest to making a final purchase decision.

-And, hopefully, convert them into a customer.
+And, hopefully, convert them into customers.

 One of my favorite things to tell people is that content marketing is like chess–not checkers.